pietro-swe/cool-math/README.md

 - Easy to use and integrate into your projects;
 - Open source and free to use under the MIT License;
 - ESM support (currently not supporting CJS);
-- Can be used both in Node.js and in the browser.
+- Can be used both in Node.js and in the browser;
+- It's very cool! 😎.

 ## Installation